More people now use Messenger Apps than they use social media platforms!

 Messenger Apps Are Growing Rapidly

-Chatbots send content to your users automatically, based on the actions they take (clicking on call-to-action buttons, typing in certain keywords, and so on).
+We then create Chatbot FLOWS that send content to your users automatically, based on the actions they take (clicking on call-to-action buttons, typing in certain keywords, and so on).

 But unlike email autoresponders, chatbots allows for logic branching and greater personalization.